 The response of the zonal mean zonal wind shows that the sub-tropical jet intensifies and moves vertically upwards.
 The eddy-driven jet, evident at low-levels, displays a dipole structure indicative of a poleward shift.
-The tropopause height increases at most latitudes with warmingThis is confirmed when the latitude of the maximum 700 hPa zonal mean zonal wind speed is considered: this moves polewards by 3.3° in the SST4 experiment compared to in CNTL.
-These responses of the zonal mean state-jet streams to uniform warming are similar to those found in more complex climate models (e.g. Collins et al., 2013), particularly in the Southern Hemisphere, demonstrating that the OpenIFS aquaplanet can realistically simulate an Earth-like atmosphere.
+This is confirmed when the latitude of the maximum 700 hPa zonal mean zonal wind speed is considered: this moves polewards by 3.3° in the SST4 experiment compared to in CNTL.
+These responses of the zonal mean jet streams to uniform warming are similar to those found in more complex climate models (e.g. Collins et al., 2013), particularly in the Southern Hemisphere, demonstrating that the OpenIFS aquaplanet can realistically simulate an Earth-like atmosphere.